Deardorff's Glossary of International Economics

 International monetary economics Same as international finance, but with more emphasis on the role of money and less on other financial assets.

 International Monetary Fund An organization formed originally to help countries to stabilize exchange rates, but today pursuing a broader agenda of financial stability and assistance.
-As of June 2007, it had 185 member countries.
+As of February 2024, it had 190 member countries.

-International Olive Oil Council The intergovernmental organization in charge of administering the International Olive Oil Agreement, which originated in 1956.
+International Olive Council The intergovernmental organization in charge of administering the International Olive Oil Agreement, which originated in 1956.
 See international commodity agreement.

 International Organization for Migration International organization assisting migrants and the management of migration.